abilandz/PH8124/Lecture_6/Lecture_6.md

 In the above example, the successful output, i.e., the _stdout_ stream of ```firstCommand``` has become the input, i.e., the _stdin_, to ```secondCommand```.
 That command now processes that input, and produces its own output, which is then becoming the input to ```thirdCommand```, and so on.

+We remark that each command in the pipe can be implemented in a different programming language.
+This way, the pipe mechanism enables modularity in project design across different programming languages, in a manner analogous to how modularity is achieved by implementing separate functions within a given language.

 It is possible to redirect simultaneously both _stdout_ and _stderr_ stream of one command into _stdin_ of another, with the slightly modified pipe operator ```|&```, schematically:

 ```bash